SilkRose/Pony/stories/deternal/deternal.md

 Fluttershy responded, "I just hope Rainbow takes it easy.
 She's doing so many dangerous stunts…"

 Applejack placed her hoof on Fluttershy's back.
 "I made her Pinkie Promise not to do any of the really dangerous ones.
-So, hopefully she'll be fine, sugarcube," she said, more to convince herself than Fluttershy.
+So, hopefully, she'll be fine, sugarcube," she said, more to convince herself than Fluttershy.

 Applejack and Rainbow had been dating for a while now.
 As the two had gotten closer, Applejack had only gotten more worried that an accident would happen.
 Luckily for everypony, Rainbow had made it this far without anything major happening.